hanimlacht/project1/README.md

 - Copy the filebeat-configuration.yml file to _/etc/ansible/files.
 - Update the filebeat-configuration.yml file to include the ELK-Sever IP 10.3.0.4
-- Run thefilebeat-playbook, and navigate to Kibana to check that the installation worked as expected.
+- Run the filebeat-playbook, and navigate to Kibana to check that the installation worked as expected.

 - Copy the metricbeat-configuration.yml file to _/etc/ansible/files.
 - Update the metricbeat-configuration.yml file to include the ELK-Sever IP 10.3.0.4